Red River Rivalry: 1960–1995

+Oklahoma showed just how far they had come in one season, shredding Texas for 435 yards rushing in a 48–27 victory.
+The Sooners finished 1971 averaging 472 yards rushing per game, an 11–1 record and a No. 2 final ranking, with only a 35–31 loss to Nebraska in the "Game of the Century" keeping Chuck Fairbanks' squad from the national championship.

 In 1972, Oklahoma spied on Texas' practices, allowing them to block a quick kick the Longhorns had secretly been working on en route to a victory.

 The 1976 rivalry game was overshadowed by allegations by Texas coach Darrell Royal that Oklahoma had been spying on his practices.
 The claim was later confirmed in OU Coach Barry Switzer's book, Bootlegger's Boy.
-Royal and Switzer (who was 3–0 against Texas as a head coach coming into this game) were involved in a serious feud at the time.
-The 1976 game was attended by U.S. President Gerald Ford.
-Ford made an appearance with Royal and Switzer before the game.
-Switzer and Royal both spoke to Ford but not to each other.
+U.S. President Gerald Ford attended the game and made an appearance with Royal and Switzer, but the two coaches did not speak to each other as they were in a serious feud.
 The game ended in a 6–6 tie.
 It was Royal's final Red River Shootout.

 In the 1977 game, Texas lost both their starting and backup quarterbacks in the first half.
 Yet, behind the power running of eventual Heisman Trophy winner Earl Campbell, a strong defense, and the unheralded composure of third-string-quarterback Randy McEachern, the Horns prevailed 13–6.

 In a rain-soaked 1984 game, Texas entered the game ranked No. 1, Oklahoma No. 3 (No. 2 in some polls).
-University of Oklahoma coach Barry Switzer wore a ballcap during the game that read "Beat Texas."
-This game also marked the only time that future University of Texas at Austin head coach Mack Brown participated in the Red River Shootout not as a Texas Longhorn (Brown was OU's offensive coordinator).
-Texas jumped to a 10–0 halftime lead but OU rallied to lead 15–12 in the game's closing seconds.
+Switzer wore a ballcap during the game that read "Beat Texas."
+This game also marked the only time that future University of Texas at Austin head coach Mack Brown participated in the Red River Shootout not as a Texas Longhorn, but as Oklahoma's offensive coordinator.
+Texas jumped to a 10–0 halftime lead but Oklahoma rallied to lead 15–12 in the game's closing seconds.
 With 10 seconds remaining, trailing by 3, Texas was driving and was within field goal range but decided to take one more shot at the end zone.
-Texas quarterback (and future North Texas head coach) Todd Dodge appeared (in replays) to be intercepted in the end zone by OU's Keith Stanberry, but the officials ruled it incomplete.
-Texas's Jeff Ward subsequently kicked a field goal and the game ended in a 15–15 tie.
+Texas quarterback (and future North Texas head coach) Todd Dodge appeared to be intercepted in the end zone by Oklahoma's Keith Stanberry, but the officials ruled it incomplete.
+Texas' Jeff Ward subsequently kicked a field goal and the game ended in a 15–15 tie.